Woodlouse spider

 The woodlouse spider (Dysdera crocata) is a species of spider that preys primarily upon woodlice.
 Other common names refer to variations on the common name of its prey, including woodlouse hunter, sowbug hunter, sowbug killer, pillbug hunter and slater spider.

 Appearance

 Adult females have a body length of 11-15 mm, males 9-10 mm.
 They have six eyes, a tawny orange to dark-red cephalothorax and legs, and a shiny (sometimes very shiny) pale beige to yellow-brown abdomen, sometimes dark grey.
-Notably, they have disproportionately large chelicerae for a spider of this size.
+Their chelicerae are disproportionately large for a spider of this size.
 Dysdera crocata is difficult to distinguish from the much less common Dysdera erythrina, although this species is not often found near human habitation.

 Distribution

 Dysdera crocata, which originated in the Mediterranean area, now has a cosmopolitan distribution (see map), ranging from Eurasia to parts of North and South America, South Africa, Australia, and New Zealand.